awsdocs/aws-systems-manager-user-guide/doc_source/setup-service-role.md

 This topic explains the difference between a *service role* and a *service\-linked role* for AWS Systems Manager\.
 It also explains when you need to create or use either type of role\.

-**Service role** –– A service role is an AWS Identity and Access Management \(IAM\) that grants permissions to an AWS service so that the service can access AWS resources\.
+**Service role** –– A service role is a type of AWS Identity and Access Management \(IAM\) role that grants permissions to an AWS service so that the service can access AWS resources\.
 Only a few Systems Manager scenarios require a service role\.
 When you create a service role for Systems Manager, you choose the permissions to grant so that it can access or interact with other AWS resources\.

 **Service\-linked role** – A service\-linked role is predefined by Systems Manager and includes all the permissions that the service requires to call other AWS services on your behalf\.